 The Pathfinders for Peaceful, Just and Inclusive Societies is a group of member states, international organizations, global partnerships, and other partners.
 The group is convened by the governments of Brazil, Switzerland, and Sierra Leone, and supported by the Center on International Cooperation.

 The Pathfinders have developed the Roadmap for Peaceful, Just and Inclusive Societies, which is also available in French and Spanish.
 For a summary see the overview and presentation.
+You can also find more information here.

 The roadmap, which covers all of 2030 Agenda targets for peaceful, just and inclusive societies (SDG16+), was launched at a side event to the 72nd Session of the United Nations General Assembly.

 For the first time, the roadmap provides a shared vision for how SDG16+ can be delivered.
-It is an ambitious, but practical, document that will act as a ‘docking station’ to bring many different partners and initiatives together.
+It is an ambitious, but practical, document that will act as a "docking station" to bring many different partners and initiatives together.

 The roadmap marks the beginning of a collective journey, with the focus now on the High-level Political Forum in 2019, which will have the theme “empowering people and ensuring inclusiveness and equality.”